Whenever I have breakfast at a dim sum restaurant, the menu often includes an exceptional rice dish that catches my attention- Lotus Leaf Rice.

 Here are the steps I took to make wrapping a smooth and effortless process:

-• Use the best leaves.
-Pick those with no visible tearing if you can choose the leaves while buying.
+- Use the best leaves.
+Pick those without visible tearing if you can choose the leaves while buying.

 Here is the wrapping process:

-4. Add the fried rice into the leaf and press to compress it slightly.
+- Add the fried rice to the leaf and press to compress it slightly.

-7. Place it on a plate or steamer basket, cover it if possible to avoid water condensation from dropping onto the rice packet while steaming.
+- Place it on a plate or steamer basket, and cover it if possible to avoid water condensation from dropping onto the rice packet while steaming.

 Note: The purpose of steaming the rice is not to cook it since it is already stir-fried.
 Steaming is meant to perfume the rice with the flavor and scent of the leaf.
 The aroma of the lotus leaf will get stronger if you steam it longer.
 It takes at least twenty minutes of steaming to get the rice infused with full-blown lotus leaf aroma and flavor.